Congress wins Ampati assembly seat, emerges single largest party in Meghalaya

 However, former CM, Mukul Sangma, speaking to NDTV, on Tuesday said, “It’s not the right time to put the cards on the table.
 Politics in Meghalaya is very different; it’s unlike other states and has seen a lot of instability.
 Running a government in Meghalaya is not a matter of joke.”

 After the Assembly elections were declared on March 3 this year, Congress had emerged as the single largest party in the state with 21 seats.
-However, at the time, Congress lost one seat when Mukul Sangma gave up his seat, while NPP gained a seat after winning the Williamnagar seat, where elections were postponed to April 27 after NCP candidate Jonathone Sangma was killed in an IED attack on February 18.
+However, at the time, Congress lost one seat when Mukul Sangma vacated Ampati, while NPP gained a seat after winning Williamnagar, where elections were postponed to April 27 after NCP candidate Jonathone Sangma was killed in an IED attack on February 18.

 For all the latest North East India News, download Indian Express App